Tigray war: Initial fighting (3–28 November 2020)

 Just before midnight on 3 November 2020, Tigray Special Forces and allied local militia attacked the Ethiopian National Defense Force (ENDF) Northern Command headquarters in Mekelle, the Fifth Battalion barracks in Dansha, and other Northern Command bases.
-Several people were killed and the TPLF claimed the attack was carried out in self-defence or preemptive self-defense.
+Several people were killed and the TPLF claimed the attack was carried out in self-defense or preemptive self-defense.

 In retaliation, an Ethiopian offensive was launched on 4 November, which was accompanied by the declaration of a state of emergency, the creation of the State of Emergency Inquiry Board and a shutdown of government services in the Tigray Region.
 During the subsequent days, skirmishes continued and the Ethiopian federal parliament declared the creation of an interim government for Tigray.
 Ethiopian offensives in the north were accompanied with airstrikes and several towns and cities were retaken.